arqalite/fire-king-guide/src/combos/ulcanix/8_2-card-generic.md

 #### Steps
 1. Normal Summon [_Fire King Courtier Ulcanix_].
-2. Activate Ulcanix - destroy the FIRE monster in your hand, then add [_Legendary Fire King Ponix_] from your Deck to your hand.
+2. Activate Ulcanix: destroy the FIRE monster in your hand, then add [_Legendary Fire King Ponix_] from your Deck to your hand.
-3. Activate Ponix - Special Summon it from your hand.
+3. Activate Ponix: Special Summon it from your hand.
-4. Activate Ponix again - add [_Fire King Sanctuary_] from your Deck to your hand.
+4. Activate Ponix again: add [_Fire King Sanctuary_] from your Deck to your hand.
-5. Activate Sanctuary - place [_Fire King Island_] in the Field Zone.
+5. Activate Sanctuary: place [_Fire King Island_] in the Field Zone.
-6. Activate Island - destroy Ponix, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
+6. Activate Island: destroy Ponix, then add [_Sacred Fire King Garunix_] from your Deck to your hand.
-7. Activate Sacred - Special Summon it from your hand.
+7. Activate Sacred: Special Summon it from your hand.
-8. Activate Sacred again - destroy Ulcanix on your field.
+8. Activate Sacred again: destroy Ulcanix on your field.
-9. Activate Ulcanix - Special Summon [_Fire King High Avatar Garunix_] from your Deck.
+9. Activate Ulcanix: Special Summon [_Fire King High Avatar Garunix_] from your Deck.
 10. Pass turn.

 ##### Opponent's turn
-11. In the Standby Phase, activate Ponix - add it from the GY to your hand.
+11. In the Standby Phase, activate Ponix: add it from the GY to your hand.

 {{#include ../../common/links.md}}